Sohammitra777/Book_Notes/readme.md

 ```

 ## 📜 License
 No license created — this project is only for **learning purposes**.

+---

+## 🙏 Thanks for Reading

+Thank you for taking the time to explore **Books Notes**.
+This project was built as a step in my learning journey to strengthen **full-stack fundamentals** before moving on to more modern stacks with **React + TypeScript**.

+Any feedback, suggestions, or contributions are always welcome 🚀